typesalot/advent.of.code/2024/README.md

 ### Day 13: Claw Contraption

 How to efficiently compute the number of button presses to reach a target.
 I did part1 with a simple permutation and cache to early exit common cases, but it doesn't scale for part2.
 Will need to revisit.

+### Day 14: Restroom Redoubt

+Have to correctly handle the wrapping in both the underflow and overflow cases and it pretty straightforward.
+Finding the tree in Part2 is cute and it takes a little bit of guess work to figure out what the tree is supposed to look like.